 This summary highlights selected information contained elsewhere in this prospectus supplement or the accompanying prospectus or the documents incorporated or deemed to be incorporated by reference in this prospectus supplement and the accompanying prospectus.
 This summary does not contain all of the information that you should consider before deciding whether to invest in our shares of common stock.
 You should read this entire prospectus supplement and the accompanying prospectus and the documents incorporated and deemed to be incorporated by reference in this prospectus supplement and the accompanying prospectus, including the "Risk Factors" section included in this prospectus supplement and the financial statements and related notes incorporated by reference herein, carefully before making an investment decision.
-Unless this prospectus supplement indicates otherwise or the context otherwise requires (i) the terms "we," "our," "us," "Allscripts" and "the Company" refer to Allscripts Healthcare Solutions, Inc. and its consolidated subsidiaries, (ii) the term "44" refers to 44 Health Systems, Inc. and its consolidated subsidiaries and (iii) references to the "44 Acquisition" mean the consummation of our acquisition of A4, as described herein.
+Unless this prospectus supplement indicates otherwise or the context otherwise requires (i) the terms "we," "our," "us," "Allscripts" and "the Company" refer to Allscripts Healthcare Solutions, Inc. and its consolidated subsidiaries and (iii) references to the "A4 Acquisition" mean the consummation of our acquisition of A4, as described herein.